 Note: This page contains side effects data for the generic drug fenoprofen.
 It is possible that some of the dosage forms included below may not apply to the brand name Nalfon.

 It is possible that some side effects of Nalfon may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to fenoprofen: oral capsule, oral tablet

-Along with its needed effects, fenoprofen (the active ingredient contained in Nalfon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, fenoprofen (the active ingredient contained in Nalfon) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fenoprofen:More common
+If any of the following side effects occur while taking fenoprofen, check with your doctor immediately:More common

 - Abdominal pain